Toloka/docs/en/guide/tutorials/selection.md

 Such tasks are usually run with manual review: the Toloker submits an assignment, and then the assignment is rejected or accepted after the review.

 For pre-selection of users, you can use “examination tasks”.
 Review the assignments and assign skills based on the percentage of accepted assignments.
-For this purpose, add the {% if locale == "en-com" %}**Results of manual review**{% endif %} rule to the pool.
+For this purpose, add the {% if locale == "en-com" %}**Results of assignment review**{% endif %} rule to the pool.
 To make sure that only the good Tolokers are admitted to the main pool, put a skill-based filter to the pool.

 {% endcut %}